twinfoundation/entity-storage/packages/entity-storage-connector-postgresql/docs/reference/interfaces/IPostgreSqlEntityStorageConnectorConfig.md

-# Interface: IPostgresSqlEntityStorageConnectorConfig
+# Interface: IPostgreSqlEntityStorageConnectorConfig

-Configuration for the PostgresSql Entity Storage Connector.
+Configuration for the PostgreSql Entity Storage Connector.

 ## Properties